 A smart giving grant provides schools with funding of up to $30,000 for individual schools or $60,000 for clusters of 4-10 schools and strategic support to help with project design, implementation and evaluation.

 To be eligible to apply, schools must have an ICSEA value below 1000.
 Applications for this year’s grant round are now closed.
 Schools will be notified of the status of their submission before the end of the year.

 FREQUENTLY ASKED QUESTIONS

 To be eligible for a Smart Giving grant, tour school must have a value below 1000 on the Index of Community Socio-Educational Advantage (ICSEA).
-Schools with no (zero) ICSEA value must contact Schools Plus to determine eligibility, except for special needs schools which are eligible.
+Schools with no (zero) ICSEA value must contact Schools Plus to determine eligibility.
+All special needs schools are eligible.
 For current ICSEA values, see your school’s profile on MySchool at http://www.myschool.edu.au/ .

-- Only one project per school or school cluster will be considered under this round.
+- Only one project per school or school cluster will be considered per round.

 - Schools involved in a cluster application cannot submit a separate individual application.